Tandem acquires money management app Pariti

 Tandem, the U.K. challenger bank co-founded by fintech veteran Ricky Knox, continues to be on a shopping spree.
 Following the purchase of Harrods Bank, the banking arm of the famous luxury British department store, the company is acquiring Pariti, a money management app that has garnered 95,000 users.

-Terms of the deal remain undisclosed, although I’m told that Pariti CEO Matthew Ford and CTO Peter Townsend are joining Tandem.
+Terms of the deal remain undisclosed, although I’m told that Pariti CEO Matthew Ford and CTO Peter Townsend are joining Tandem .
 They’ll be brining their account aggregation expertise to the Tandem app team, so in that sense there’s more than a whiff of acqui-hire to this acquisition.
 Pariti’s investors include Index Ventures, and JamJar Investments.

 Founded in 2014 by Ford, who was previously head of acquisitions for OnTrees, a personal finance app that exited to MoneySuperMarket, Pariti was billed as a mobile app that plugged into your existing bank accounts to help you keep an eye on your spending.